-“They are splitting the car into two, and they are going in different destinations.
+“They are splitting the car into two, and they are going to different destinations.
 Unless you are feeling adventurous today, we have to get off.”

 “We have to go to another platform now.”

-He grabs me by the hand and begins to run, while my feet become blur behind me like Sonic the Hedgehog.
-What’s the deal?
-I’m confident I can read signs and numbers, but apparently, he isn’t convinced and feels the need to rescue a damsel who is not in distress.
+He grabs me by the hand and begins to run while my feet become blurred behind me like Sonic the Hedgehog.
+What's the deal?
+I'm confident I can read signs and numbers, but he isn't convinced and feels the need to rescue a damsel who is not in distress.
 At the end of our marathon, we are not facing the first platform as another train steamrolls through without stopping.
-My sense of direction is thrown off and perhaps he could sense that I was beginning to worry.
+My sense of direction is thrown off; perhaps he could sense that I was beginning to worry.
 Small talk turns into banter about the Netherlands and how the Germans are crazy.
 His words, not mine.
-I’m trying not to stare at him like some kind of creeper, but I couldn’t help but look at his apparel and shoes.
-He was so well put together, he looked like he had just walked off a Ralph Lauren magazine spread.
-You couldn’t see one blemish on his leather shoes, or not so much as to wrinkle on his shirt.
-Don’t get me wrong, I’ve already seen the Dutch this posh (with the exception of Jay), but not many this up close.
-I know it sounds weird, but in all seriousness it was fresh of breath air and quite easy on the eyes.
+I'm trying not to stare at him like some creeper, but I couldn't help but look at his apparel and shoes.
+He was so well put together; he looked like he had just walked off a Ralph Lauren magazine spread.
+You couldn't see one blemish on his leather shoes or not so much as to wrinkle on his shirt.
+Don't get me wrong, I've already seen the Dutch this posh (except for Jay), but not many this up close.
+I know it sounds weird, but in all seriousness, it was fresh of breath air and quite easy on the eyes.

 “This is it.”

 We go through the same motions in a moment of déjà vu.
-I’m looking for a place to sit, but he asks nicely to keep him company and so I choose a seat catty-corner to his.
+I'm looking for a place to sit, but he asks nicely to keep him company, so I choose a catty-corner seat to his.

 “I promise I won't bite.”

-As the cabin begins to fill up, the excitement written all over my face is a persuasive guise considering I’m also trying to control the anxiety that keeps trying to rain on my parade.
-About 15 minutes go by and the entire train car is looking at each other.
+As the cabin begins to fill up, the excitement written all over my face is a persuasive guise considering I'm also trying to control the anxiety that keeps trying to rain on my parade.
+About 15 minutes go by, and the entire train car looks at each other.
 We are not moving AT ALL.
-No announcements over the loudspeaker, nor staff members instructing us to change trains.
-He waits another 5 minutes before becoming frustrated and feels the need to hop off the train to find a station agent.
-With disbelief written all over his face, he looks to me and says, “Nobody can find the conductor.”
+No announcements over the loudspeaker nor staff members instructing us to change trains.
+He waits another 5 minutes before becoming frustrated and needs to hop off the train to find a station agent.
+With disbelief, he looks at me and says, “Nobody can find the conductor.”

 “What do you mean nobody can find the conductor?!”

-Now I’m starting to wonder if I’ll ever make it Haarlem.
-He already succumbs to the fact that he’ll have to reschedule the appointment, so he will just enjoy a day in The Hague instead.
-Ten minutes pass and a fast talking Dutchman is heard over the loudspeaker.
-I don’t bother trying to figure it out, I have a translator until the end of the train ride.
-The train starts to slowly move and he shakes his head.
+Now I'm wondering if I'll ever make it to Haarlem.
+He already succumbs to the fact that he'll have to reschedule the appointment, so he will enjoy a day in The Hague instead.
+Ten minutes pass, and a fast-talking Dutchman is heard over the loudspeaker.
+I don't bother trying to figure it out; I have a translator until the end of the train ride.
+The train starts to move slowly, and he shakes his head.

 “He was using the toilet.”